 - Can be modified through accessories.

-- Larger dust capacity than others.
+- Larger dust capacity than others, so you have less maintenance.

 - Wheels could potentially mark laminate floors.